iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.clevelandclinic___12.0.19.010_02/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.americanwell.android.member.clevelandclinic 2 reviews"/>
 </p>

+> This app used to be great now it sux i have insurance seems that good ole Cleveland Clinic is out for the mighty dollar i used this app fine before now they want to charge 55 dollars then reimburse me i dont have no damn money on my card i live on SSI and have insurancs best add Caresource to your list<br> :date: __2020-12-13 19:51:21__

 > Medicare is not listed Didn't have enough money<br> :date: __2020-07-25 18:16:48__

 > Glitchy and doesn't usually connect very well.
 Definitely prefer Duo to do video calls with my doctors.
 Love the remote capabilities, but this app just isn't quite cutting it yet.<br> :date: __2020-07-22 19:19:29__